And23213123131231/TB/README.md

 __Client__ will try cennect to server automaticaly after start.
 If you have change server port, please pass '--addr [ip]:[port]' as a startup command to client

+## Unit Tests
+It is possible to run Unit testing.
+Run Test App, which is one of the target for standalone build

 ## License